The Purpose of Revalidation

 This will happen through a recommendation being made to the GMC by the Responsible Officer, normally a senior licensed doctor in the doctor’s organisation or designated body.

-Revalidation is directly linked to the annual appraisal process and for trainees this will take place at the Annual Review of Competence Progression (ARCP).
+Revalidation is directly linked to the annual appraisal process and, for postgraduate doctors in training, this will take place at the Annual Review of Competence Progression (ARCP).

 Revalidation for Doctors in Training

-For trainee doctors, the five year revalidation cycle will start at the point of full registration with a license to practice, which usually occurs at the start of Foundation Year Two (F2).
+For postgraduate doctors in training , the five year revalidation cycle will start at the point of full registration with a license to practice, which usually occurs at the start of Foundation Year Two (F2).

 The GMC have set revalidation dates for approximately 60 days after expected CCT date.
 For those whose training programme lasts less than five years, as in General Practice, their first revalidation will take place at CCT.

-The designated body for trainees will be the Local Education and Training Board (LETB), and the Responsible Officer (RO) will be the Postgraduate Dean, or an appointed deputy.
+The designated body for postgraduate doctors in training will be the Local Education and Training Board (LETB), and the Responsible Officer (RO) will be the Postgraduate Dean, or an appointed deputy.
 As a trainee in the East of England, your designated body is Health Education England working across the East of England (formerly EoE Deanery) and your Responsible Officer is Professor Bill Irish, Postgraduate Dean, for the purpose of revalidation.

 The Postgraduate Deans, acting as Responsible Officers, will base their recommendations for revalidation on information supplied for the Annual Review of Competence Progression (ARCP).